-Students experience sixteen weeks in a secondary classroom.
+Candidates in student teaching/clinical practice experience sixteen weeks in a secondary classroom.
 These placements encompass observation, participation, and classroom teaching in an approved public or private school.
 Insights into teaching materials and their use, lesson plans, units, and curriculum development are developed during this experience.
 Classroom management and discipline skills are strengthened.
 Daily travel is required.
 Students are responsible for their own transportation.
 Prerequisites: "Good Standing" in the program, permission of the Director of Education; completion of all required Education courses, cumulative GPA of at least 2.50, and a passing score on all three sections of the Praxis I exams.
 Fall/Spring